LaMEM _ Lithosphere and Mantle Evolution Model

 and to a minor extend on:

-• Paraview, to visualize results.
+• ParaView, to visualize results.

 • GIT, in order to pull the latest version of LaMEM